jsherman256/covid-air/content/protect/COVID-in-hotels.md

 ---
-title: "Reducing COVID risk in a hotel (apartments too) 🧵"
+title: "Reducing COVID risk in a hotel (apartments too)"
 date: 2022-06-08T22:51:58.000Z
 draft: false
 description: The three things you should do